-Does God promise that He will reward the faithful with material riches?
-No. In fact, the Scriptures teach that there are not many rich, not many great, not many noble, but chiefly "the poor of this world rich in faith."
+Does Bible history show that God promises He will reward the faithful with material riches?
+No - in fact, the Scriptures teach that there are not many rich, not many great, not many noble, but chiefly "the poor of this world rich in faith."
 1 Corinthians 1:26-29; James 2:5